JoueBien/phpBurnerConsole/README.md

 ```

 ### logging warnings
-Sometimes you might need to log warnings - this particularly true if your writing code using native php.
+Sometimes you might need to log warnings - this is particularly true if your writing db or file managment code using native php.
 The member function
 `->warning ("message as a string", "function name", "class name", "the php warning and stack trace string");`
-to log warnings to the browsers js console.
+is used to log warnings to the browsers js console.

 ```
 public function db_MYSQL ($console,$host,$username,$password,$dbname){